-- Reflects shares that may be acquired within 60 days of March 31, 2023, pursuant to the exercise of stock options or warrants. - (2) The amount reported as owned in the table is based solely on a Schedule 13F filed with the SEC on February 14, 2023, reporting beneficial ownership as of December 31, 2022, and this number may have changed subsequent to December 31, 2022, in addition to the warrants known to us as outstanding as of March 31, 2023.
-The amount in the table that may be acquired within 60 days of March 31, 2023 is based solely on information regarding warrants held by the entity that is known to us, and the actual amount may be different.
-The percentage of shares held assumes that the shares that may be acquired within 60 days is correct and is included in the total number of shares beneficially owned; accordingly, such percentage may actually be significantly higher.
-Based on a Schedule 13G/A filed by Caxton Corporation on February 14, 2022, we believe each of Caxton Corporation, CDK Associates, L.L.C., and Bruce S. Kovner have shared voting and dispositive power with respect to these shares.
-The principal business address for these entities is 731 Alexander Road, Building 2, Suite 500, Princeton, New Jersey 08540. - (3) The amount reported as beneficially owned in the table is based solely on a Schedule 13G/A filed with the SEC on February 1, 2023, reporting beneficial ownership as of December 31, 2022, and this number may have changed subsequent to December 31, 2022.
-The amount in the table that may be acquired within 60 days of March 31, 2023 is unknown to us as the Schedule 13G/A does not delineate between shares held and shares that may be acquired within 60 days of March 31, 2023; however, Federated Hermes, Inc. ("Federated") holds warrants sufficient to enable it to purchase shares that will result in its ownership increasing up to 19.99% of our common stock and, accordingly, we are reporting the percentage beneficial ownership as such amount.
-All of the outstanding voting stock of Federated is held in the Voting Shares Irrevocable Trust (the "Trust") for which Thomas R. Donahue and J. Christopher Donahue act as trustees (collectively, the "Trustees").
-Each of Federated and the Trust have sole voting and investment power over the
+(1) Reflects shares that may be acquired within 60 days of March 31, 2024, pursuant to the exercise of stock options or warrants.

+(2) The amount reported as beneficially owned in the table is based solely on a Schedule 13G/A filed with the SEC on January 18, 2024, reporting beneficial ownership as of December 31, 2023, and this number may have changed subsequent to December 31, 2023.
+The amount in the table that may be acquired within 60 days of March 31, 2024 is unknown to us as the Schedule 13G/A does not delineate between shares held and shares that may be acquired within 60 days of March 31, 2024; however, Federated Hermes, Inc. ("Federated") holds warrants sufficient to enable it to purchase shares that will result in its ownership as such amount.
+All of the outstanding voting stock of Federated is held in the Voting Shares Irrevocable Trust (the "Trust") for which Thomas R. Donahue, Ann C. Donahue and J. Christopher Donahue act as trustees (collectively, the "Trustees").
+Each of Federated and the Trust have sole voting and investment power over the shares reflected in the table.
-- shares reflected in the table, and each of the Trustees have shared voting and investment power over the shares reflected in the table.
 Federated, the Trust, and each of the Trustees expressly disclaim beneficial ownership of the shares reflected in the table.
-The principal business address for Federated, the Trust and the Trustees is 1001 Liberty Avenue, Pittsburgh, PA 15222-3779. - (4) Avidity Private Master Fund I LP ("Avidity") beneficially owns 9.99% of our common stock, which includes shares held by Avidity and shares that may be acquired by Avidity upon exercise of warrants.
-Avidity Partners Management LP filed a Schedule 13G/A filed with the SEC on February 14, 2023, reporting beneficial ownership of shares as of December 31, 2022 based on our outstanding common stock as of December 31, 2022.
-The amount in the table that is owned and the amount that may be acquired within 60 days of March 31, 2023 is unknown to us as the Schedule 13G/A does not delineate between shares held and shares that may be acquired within 60 days of December 31, 2022; however, Avidity holds warrants sufficient to enable it to purchase shares that will result in its ownership increasing up to 9.99% of our common stock.
-As of December 31, 2022, 3ach of Avidity Partners Management LP, Avidity Partners Management (GP) LLC, Avidity Capital Partners Fund (GP) LP, Avidity Capital Partners (GP) LLC, David Witzke and Michael Gregory had shared voting and investment power over 3,497,931 of our shares, Avidity Master Fund LP had shared voting and investment power over 3,518,626 of our shares and Avidity Private Master Fund I LP had shared voting and investment power over 3,524,353 of our shares.
-The principal business address for these entities is 2828 N Harwood Street, Suite 1220, Dallas, Texas 75201. - (5) Consists of shares held by each executive officer (including one executive officer who is not a named executive officer) and directors as of March 31, 2023, including the shares described in footnote (1) above.
+The principal business address for Federated, the Trust and the Trustees is 1001 Liberty Avenue, Pittsburgh, PA 15222-3779.

+(3) Avidity Master Fund LP ("Avidity") beneficially owns 9.99% of our common stock, which includes shares held by Avidity and shares that may be acquired by Avidity upon exercise of warrants.
+Avidity Partners Management LP filed a Schedule 13G/A filed with the SEC on February 13, 2024, reporting beneficial ownership of shares as of December 31, 2023 based on our outstanding common stock as of November 1, 2023, and this number may have changed subsequent to December 31, 2023.
+The amount in the table that is owned and the amount that may be acquired within 60 days of March 31, 2024 is unknown to us as the Schedule 13G/A does not delineate between shares held and shares that may be acquired within 60 days of December 31, 2023; however, Avidity holds warrants sufficient to enable it to purchase shares that will result in its ownership increasing up to 9.99% of our common stock.
+As of December 31, 2023, each of Avidity Partners Management LP, Avidity Partners Management (GP) LLC, Avidity Capital Partners Fund (GP) LLC, Avidity

+Capital Partners (GP) LLC, David Witzke and Michael Gregory had shared voting and investment power over 3,968,816 of our shares, Avidity Master Fund LP had shared voting and investment power over 4,105,210 of our shares and Avidity Private Master Fund I LP had shared voting and investment power over 3,993,213 of our shares.
+The principal business address for these entities is 2828 N Harwood Street, Suite 1220, Dallas, Texas 75201.